If you’ve been awake for the last decade, you’ve probably heard someone say the phrase “ten thousand hours.”

 Staying in the sweet spot of deliberate practice is tough.

-Elsewhere in Fundamentals of Picking, we’ll look at how we’re going to organize and manage all of this.
+We’ll look at how to organize and manage all of this here.